Chetton: Occupation Structure

 Even when the first census was produced it categorised into three categories, 'chiefly employed in agriculture', those 'chiefly employed in trade, manufacturers or handicraft', and 'others'.
-However, as time went on the censuses became more detailed, data was collected on people's occupations and were then used in the 1841 census whereby there was over 3,000 different occupational titles.
+However, as time went on the censuses became more detailed, data was collected on people's occupations and were then used in the 1841 census whereby there were over 3,000 different occupational titles.
 This was not practical but at the time there was no advice on how to organise the job titles as they did not expect the vast number of job titles that were given.
 The 1881 census shows that Chetton was an agricultural parish but it was mainly males working in this sector as it also shows that the majority of the women were unemployed.
 Some women were employed but it was not in a manual profession, they were employed in a domestic service role or in an office.